It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

 How to Read an Omega-3 Supplement Label

-It’s not always crystal clear which numbers are important when looking at an omega-3 supplement label.
+It’s not always clear which numbers are important when looking at an omega-3 supplement label.

-First, you’ll see that there is 2200 mg of total fish oil and 2000 mg of total omega-3 fatty acids.
+First, note that there is 2200 mg of total fish oil and 2000 mg of total omega-3 fatty acids per serving size.

-This means only 22% of this supplement is DHA.
+This means that only 22% of this supplement is DHA.

-This low percentage of DHA is pretty standard.
+This low percentage of DHA is fairly standard.